SergioCrisostomo/node-audio-server/Readme.md

 (more details soon)

-- `createPlaylist` - method to create playlists (audio file chunks) and a `.json` manifest file.
-This serves the same purpose as a DASH `.mpd` file or a HLS `.m3u8` file.
+- `createPlaylist` - method to create playlists, ie generate audio files and a `.json` manifest file).
+The `.json` file serves the same purpose as a DASH `.mpd` file or a HLS `.m3u8` file.
 - `serveAudio` - function to get audio chunks with a very basic cache layer
 - `startServer` - Not implemented yet.
 A node.js server implementation to serve audio.
 - `player` - Not implemented yet, work in progress.
 Client side player.